-As the ports mentioned above are getting more and more rare in laptops, some users may ask: Is it possible to connect a desktop video card to an USB port of the laptop?
+As the ports mentioned above are getting more and more rare in laptops, some users may ask: is it possible to connect a desktop video card to an USB port of a laptop?
 I can give a very clear answer to this question: DEFINITELY NOT.
-There are 2 main problems with USB ports - they are way too slow and that have way too big latency for a video card.
+There are 2 main problems with USB ports - they are way too slow and they have way too high latency for a video card.
 Here are some numbers:

 Port / Slot Bandwidth USB 2.0 0.48 Gbit/s USB 3.0 5.00 Gbit/s PCI-E 3.0 x16 126.03 Gbit/s

 As you see from the table above, the PCI Express 3.0 x16 slot, which is currently used on desktop computers for video cards, is about 25 times faster than USB 3.0 and 262 times faster than USB 2.0.
 That is why you shouldn't even think about using an USB port for connecting a desktop video card.
-Stick to using it for USB flash drives, external hard disks and card readers and other similar peripherals, which do not require much speed and bandwidth.
+Stick to using it for USB flash drives, external hard disks and card readers and other similar peripherals, which do not require much speed, bandwidth and low latency.